srid/neuron/doc/Installing.md

 ## Install neuron

-To install the latest development version[^v1] of neuron, run:
+To install the latest development version (see [[Neuron v1]] if you are looking for an older version) of neuron, run:

 ```
 nix-env -if https://github.com/srid/neuron/archive/master.tar.gz